RCgmbh/PiLot/docs/ap.md

 ```
 iptables-restore < /etc/iptables.ipv4.nat
 ```
 It's time for a sudo reboot now!
 After the reboot, you should see the "pilot" (or whatever you named it) network from you phone, tablet or computer.
-And when connected to it (using the wpa_passphrase you defined), the device should be able to access the internet.
+And when connected to it (using the wpa_passphrase you defined), the device should be able to access the PiLot's internet connection.